Sacraments 'Signs of grace, instituted by Christ and entrusted to the church, by which divine life is dispensed to us.' CCC1131

 Youth of our parish begin their journey to confirmation during the fall of 9th grade.
 This two year program involving group study, personal reflection and service to our community culminates with a beautiful celebration of Mass presided by Bishop Lucia.

-Adults who have not yet been confirmed are encouraged to arrange a meeting with Father Abe regarding necessary preparations, so that they too may receive the gift of the Holy Spirit as celebrated yearly at the Easter Vigil mass.
+Adults who have not yet been confirmed are encouraged to arrange a meeting with our Priest regarding necessary preparations, so that they too may receive the gift of the Holy Spirit as celebrated yearly at the Easter Vigil mass.

 Matrimony The Sacrament of Marriage is a covenant, which is more than a contract.
 Covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.
 Catholics are urged to celebrate their marriage within the Eucharistic Liturgy. ~from theUnited States Catholic Catechism for Adults

-Couples planning to be married at St. Mary's are asked to schedule an appointment with Fr.
-Abe at least 6 months before the desired date.
+Couples planning to be married at St. Mary's are asked to schedule an appointment with our priest at least 6 months before the desired date.
 Wedding dates cannot be scheduled over the phone.
 One of the parties being married and/or their parents must be registered members of St. Mary’s.
 Pre–marriage instruction is required.

 Anointing of the sick In the Church's Sacrament of Anointing of the Sick, through the ministry of the priest, it is Jesus who touches the sick to heal them from sin – and sometimes even from physical ailment.
 His cures were signs of the arrival of the Kingdom of God.
 The core message of his healing tells us of his plan to conquer sin and death by his dying and rising.
 The Rite of Anointing tells us there is no need to wait until a person is at the point of death to receive the Sacrament.
 A careful judgment about the serious nature of the illness is sufficient.
 When the Sacrament of Anointing of the Sick is given, the hoped-for effect is that, if it be God's will, the person be physically healed of illness.
 But even if there is no physical healing, the primary effect of the Sacrament is a spiritual healing by which the sick person receives the Holy Spirit's gift of peace and courage to deal with the difficulties that accompany serious illness or the frailty of old age. ~from theUnitedStatesCatholicCatechismforAdults

-A communal anointing mass will be celebrated at St. Mary's two times per year (tbd).
-If you or a loved one would like to be anointed prior to a serious medical procedure or during an emergency please contact Father Abe.
+If you or a loved one would like to be anointed prior to a serious medical procedure or during an emergency please contact the parish office.

 Further information regarding each of the Seven Sacraments of the Catholic Church can be found here.